tp451/tp451.github.io/content/presentations/index.md

 + “US-Educated Engineers in Beiyang China.
 Wang Jingchun (1882–1956) and the Politics of Transportation,” AAS in Asia, Kobe [hybrid], 2020.

-+ “Three Ludic Commentaries on Tian’anmen,” 1989—A Caesura in Global History and its Consequences*.* Leipzig, 2019.
++ “Three Ludic Commentaries on Tian’anmen,” 1989—A Caesura in Global History and its Consequences.
+Leipzig, 2019.

 + “Der frühe Technokrat Wang Jingchun (1882–1956) und sein Lobbyismus für die Yue–Han-Eisenbahn [The Early Technocrat Wang Jingchun (1882–1956) and His Lobbyism for the Yue–Han-Railway],” DVCS, Berlin, 2018.